astroband/astrograph/README.md

 # TODO

 1. Solve N+1 for trustlines.
-2. Fast rewind to last ledger
+2. Data fields in account results
-3. Data fields loading/monitoring.
+3. Fast rewind to last ledger
 4. Filter updates by request (do not query accounts which are not currently observed and/or not passed to ctx)
 5. Monitor account deletion.
 6. Proper error handling